Converg3nce/matic-docs/docs/staking/join-public-testnet.md

 ```

+Do check the checksums of the files from here:

 #### Step 2: Configure peers for Heimdall

 Peers are the other nodes you want to sync to in order to maintain your full node.
 You can add peers separated by commas in file at `~/.heimdalld/config/config.toml` under `persistent_peers` with the format `NodeID@IP:PORT` or `NodeID@DOMAIN:PORT`